malliina/sbt-utils/README.md

-# sbt-utils #
+# sbt-utils

-This SBT plugin helps publish GitHub projects to Sonatype repositories.
+This SBT plugin helps publish GitHub projects to Sonatype and Bintray.
 It uses [sbt-sonatype](https://github.com/xerial/sbt-sonatype) and fills in the POM XML required for Maven central sync on the user's behalf.
-The user must instead provide a couple of values to correctly populate the XML, see Usage.
+The user must provide a couple of values to correctly populate the XML, see *Usage*.

-## Installation ##
+## Installation

-    addSbtPlugin("com.malliina" % "sbt-utils" % "0.6.1")
+    addSbtPlugin("com.malliina" % "sbt-utils" % "0.7.1")

-## Usage ##
+## Usage

-Add the following settings to your project:
+To publish to Sonatype, add the following settings to your project:

-    com.mle.sbtutils.SbtUtils.publishSettings ++ Seq(
+    com.malliina.sbtutils.SbtUtils.mavenSettings ++ Seq(
-      gitUserName := "malliina",
+      gitUserName := "My GitHub Username Here",
-      developerName := "Michael Skogberg"
+      developerName := "My Name Here"
     )

-Then type publishSigned followed by sonatypeRelease, provided by plugin [sbt-sonatype](https://github.com/xerial/sbt-sonatype).
+Type *release* to publish the artifacts.
+You need credentials to publish.

 The following keys are available: